-The Research building, which has a carrying value of \$5,849,509 at June 30, 2014 and accumulated depreciation of \$1,186,301, is leased to the Institute for Advanced Learning & Research (IALR) for \$10 per year per square foot occupied.
+The Research Building, which has a carrying value of \$5,673,567 at June 30, 2015 and accumulated depreciation of \$1,362,243, is leased to the Institute for Advanced Learning & Research (IALR) for \$10 per year per square foot occupied.
 The lease was renewed at the same rent terms on June 1, 2013 for a one-year period and will automatically renew annually thereafter for successive one year periods.
 The rent for the renewal is set forth in the lease agreement.
-Insurance and maintenance costs are the responsibility of the lessee.
-For fiscal year 2014, \$95,974 of rental income was received through this lease.
+Insurance costs are the responsibility of the lessee.
+Maintenance costs are the responsibility of the Authority; however, the lessee is engaged to provide for the maintenance obligations and is compensated for these services in an amount equal to the rent paid by the lessee.
+For fiscal year 2015, \$146,692 of rental income was received through this lease.